yuvipanda/labs-tools-grrrit/README.md

 To add more repo -> channel mappings, please edit `config.yaml`.
 The repo names can be matched using regexps.
 The tool needs to be restarted on SGE for the changes to take effect.
-It can be stopped by doing:

-    jstop lolrrit-wm

-on toollabs, and then restarted again by running the `run.bash` script.
+Executing `run.bash` will kill the job and start it up again.

 == Dependencies ==